zijadDj/online-biblioteka/README.md

 - The `main` branch is protected — direct commits are not allowed.
 - At least one approval is required before a pull request can be merged.
 - Write clear commit messages and follow Laravel coding standards.

+## Code Formatting with Laravel Pint

+This project uses [Laravel Pint](https://laravel.com/docs/pint) for code formatting.

+### Installation

+Pint is already installed as a development dependency via Composer.

+### Usage

+To format your codebase according to Laravel's conventions, run:
+./vendor/bin/pint

+## Testing with Laravel Pest
+This project uses PEST as the testing framework for a more expressive and elegant approach to writing tests.

+### Installation
+PEST is already installed via Composer, and the tests/Pest.php bootstrap file is configured.

+### Running Tests
+You can run all tests with:

+bash
+php artisan test

+or directly with:

+bash
+./vendor/bin/pest

+Make sure to write your tests inside the tests/Feature or tests/Unit directories.